OpenMC2/OpenMC2/README.md

 using the original binary in place of not-yet-implemented functions, to allow for large-scale bug fixing and feature implementing.

+This project is similar to the [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) and [OpenTTD](https://www.openttd.org/en/) projects that came before it.

 ## Building

 This project currently only supports building on